-If you have moved into the property, remember to do the following before you leave.
+Remember to do the following before you leave.
 Take some photographs of your room and the common parts of the house such as the hall, kitchen and bathroom and keep these safe.
 These are your proof of the state of the property when you moved out, evidence which may be vital if there is a dispute over your deposit.
 If possible try to get the landlord to visit on your last day to inspect it with you before you go.

 Talk to the other tenants and agree a figure to complete your obligations for utilities if you pay these.
-You can get an idea as to how much is owed by basing this on what bills you have paid before or you could take a reading and ask the companies to send out a bill based on these readings.
+You can get an idea as to how much is owed by basing this on what bills you have paid before, or you could take a reading and ask the companies to send out a bill based on these readings.